 All of the information is read directly from the module.
 The Model Name, Model Number, and Hardware version cannot be modified - they are set at the factory.
-The software version can be upgraded with the "Update Software" application if a newer software release is available.
+The software version can be upgraded with the "Update Software" application (opened separately from Flowlink) if a newer software release is available.